Search

 “In functional medicine, we look at the science of epigenetics,” says Dr. Saxena.
 “We understand that genes are not our destiny, but rather a blueprint that can be influenced by our environment and lifestyle choices.
 This means that even if you have a higher chance of becoming obese due to your genetic makeup, functional medicine can help you navigate your best options for managing your weight.”

-What did the Oprah special miss?
-Putting a greater emphasis on these lifestyle factors that contribute to the development of weight-loss resistance and obesity.
+What did the Oprah Special miss?
+Lifestyle factors contributing to weight-loss resistance and obesity.

 weight-loss-injections